jquinterom/portfolio/README.md

 - [Django] - Develop your apps!
 - [SQLITE] - awesome database manager.
 - [Python] - One of the best programming languages.
-- [PIP] - For managing the pakages
+- [Pip] - For managing the pakages